matteo-gobbo/matteo-gobbo/README.md

 My name is Matteo.

 I've worked as a freelancer for almost 2 years.
-During this time I`ve got the chance to work on multiple digital products aimed at business and consumers, covering a variety of different domains.
+During this time I've got the chance to work on multiple digital products aimed at business and consumers, covering a variety of different domains.
 Main collaborations were with <a href="https://www.fuoricitta.it/">Fuoricittà</a> and <a href="https://hipsterstudio.it/">Hipster Studio</a>.

-Actually I`m front-end developer at <a href="https://www.conio.com/">Conio Inc.</a>
+Actually I'm front-end developer at <a href="https://www.conio.com/">Conio Inc.</a>

 You can find me on: